developer-friendly/blog/docs/posts/0005-install-k3s-on-ubuntu22.md

 However, most people are not in the business of managing Kubernetes clusters, nor do they feel nerdy enough to spend their weekends configuring YAML files.

+!!! success "Complexity not an issue for you?"

+      If you're like me, enjoying a good challenge and have a knack for tackling complexity, you will be greatly served by spinning up [Kubernetes the Hard Way][k8s-the-hard-way] I have published recently.

 On the other hand, it's not just about the level of complexity involved in managing a bunch of Kubernetes components, but also the cost of running a full-fledged Kubernetes cluster in the cloud, be it managed or self-hosted.